kianajane/k/README.md

 # Readme

-This is our project...
+This is a FREE and OPEN SOURCE project.
+Feel free to use whatever you want!

 ##Members
 Geula Katan, likes happy puppies too!
 Melanie Kaplan-Cohen :)
-Kiana Jane K., likes coffee shops and happy puppies!
+Kiana Jane, likes coffee shops and happy puppies!
 Jane Kwon
 Tim Hickey (advisor)